Russia recorded a Current Account surplus of 2.40 percent of the country's Gross Domestic Product in 2020. source: Central Bank of Russia

 Current Account to GDP in Russia averaged 5.07 percent of GDP from 1992 until 2020, reaching an all time high of 18 percent of GDP in 2000 and a record low of -1.40 percent of GDP in 1992.
 This page provides - Russia Current Account to GDP - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Russia Current Account to GDP - values, historical data and charts - was last updated on December of 2021.

-Current Account to GDP in Russia is expected to reach -2.30 percent by the end of 2020, according to Trading Economics global macro models and analysts expectations.
-In the long-term, the Russia Current Account to GDP is projected to trend around -1.50 percent in 2021 and 0.50 percent in 2022, according to our econometric models.
+Current Account to GDP in Russia is expected to reach 3.80 percent of GDP by the end of 2021, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Russia Current Account to GDP is projected to trend around 3.10 percent of GDP in 2022, according to our econometric models.